epfl-ada/ada-2021-project-decls/README.md

   We use this dataset for evaluating LGBTQ acceptance levels of different countries.
 By quantifying the policies into scores, we combine it with the WorldBank dataset for regression analysis of different factors.
 ## Methodology
+- (Network Cang's part)

-- **Statistics analysis**: analyze quotation frequency distribution related to topics, time, speakers, media
+- **Statistics analysis**: Analyze trend of attention distribution over year related to age, nationality, occupation, religion, gender and ethic group.
 - **Correlation analysis** First, we conduct the regression analysis for different regions in the world, and choose the independent variable to be GDP per-capita instead of overall GDP score,Second, we explore the relationship between the education level and acceptance of LGBTQ, we conduct the regression analysis between the education ratio for population over 25 years old and the LGBTQ accenptance score.
 - **Sentiment analysis** After acquiring the speakers with their corresponding features, we will need some sentimental analysis tools to check the speakers' attitudes towards LGBTQ.
 For this part we will use google cloud's natural language api.
 The analyze_sentiment function will return a score and a magnitude for the given quotation.
 Then we divide the emotion of each quotation into 4 groups(positive, negative, mixture, neutral).
 First, we analyze the total emotion distribution of the whole quotebank dataset related to LGBTQ topic.
 Next, we use different features to divide people into several groups, for example, if we choose the feature as age, there are 3 groups: young(born after 1990), middle of age(born in 1960-1989), old(born before 1959), then we analyze the distribution of each group.
 - **Acquiring co-occur topic clusters:**